How to become a conservator

 Volunteering

-You'll also have an advantage when looking for courses and jobs if you have work experience at a museum collection or historic site.
+You'll also have an advantage when looking for courses and jobs if you have work experience with a museum collection or at a historic site.

 More Information